All Episodes

 Her eyes get big, batting her eyes.

-She's she's she's in nowhere, Bill here.
+She's in nowhereville here.

-Blitzer says he does call Ryan.
+If you see this, Blitzer says he does call Ryan.

 He does call for dramatic changes for people 54 and under.

-But anybody who's 55 or older, or any senior living in Florida right now, they have absolutely nothing to worry about, Debbie, because if his plan were to be approved, it wouldn't affect them.
+But anybody who's 55 or older, or any senior living in Florida right now, they have absolutely nothing to worry about Debbie because if his plan were to be approved, it wouldn't affect them.

 You do accept that, don't you?